huyingjie/notebook/source/neuroscience/depression.md

         2. pituitary releases the adrenocorticotropic hormone (ACTH) into the vascular system
         3. ACTH stimulates the synthesis of cortisol and other glucocorticoids, mineralocorticoids, and dehydroepiandrosterone.

-        Cortisol is produced in the human body by the **adrenal gland** in the zona fasciculata,the second of three layers comprising the **adrenal cortex**.
+        Cortisol is produced in the human body by the **adrenal gland** in the zona fasciculate, the second of three layers comprising the **adrenal cortex**.
 The cortex forms the outer "bark" of each adrenal gland, situated atop the kidneys.

         **The release of cortisol is controlled by the hypothalamus**, a part of the brain.